philkry/influxdb-init/README.md

 1. Creation of an organization (if it doesn't exist)
 2. Creation of a bucket (if it doesn't exist)
 3. Creation of a user (if it doesn't exist)
+4. Creation of a user token (if it doesn't exist and was specified/requested)
-4. Granting full access to the bucket for the user
+5. Granting full access to the bucket for the user

 ## Usage